-Generally, in all the countries there are different legal personalities for NGOs, like association and foundation, but there can be others.
-Associations and foundations, for example, are created with a deed of incorporation, have bylaws that regulate their operation, are registered in the corresponding registry and keep an annual accounting.
+In Spain there are mainly two legal personalities for NGOs, association and foundation.
+Both are created with a deed of incorporation, have bylaws that regulate their operation, are registered in the corresponding registry and keep an annual accounting.
 In short, "association" is a concept that is legally defined, while "NGO" is a concept of social elaboration, in which different legal persons (foundations, associations...) can be included, as long as they comply with the requirement of not depending directly or inertly on a governmental entity.
-For example, in Spain the only case of the Spanish regulations where NGOs are considered as such, is the Non-Governmental for Development Organizations, which have their own law and recognizes the NGOs for international development cooperation.
-In Germany NGOs can adopt other forms, such as cooperative or Limited
+The only case of the Spanish regulations where NGOs are considered as such, is the Non-Governmental for Development Organizations, which have their own law and recognizes the NGOs for international development cooperation.